51Degrees/documentation/Documenting.md

 @startsnippets
 @showsnippet{name,label}
 @showsnippet{anothername,another label}
-@startsnippet{none,block}
-here is some default content for when a tab is not selected
+@defaultsnippet{here is some default content for when a tab is not selected}
 @endsnippet
 @startsnippet{name}
 here is the content for 'label'